wartman/pilot/readme.md

 Markup Attribute Macros
 -----------------------

-Currently there are only two attribute macros: `@style` and `@html`.
+Currently there is only one attribute macro: `@style`.
 There may be more in the future (along with the ability to define your own).
 Attribute macros may be appended to any attribute name and will handle the value at compile time.

 Use `@style` to parse styles.
 Generally used with `class`, although it can be used for any attribute that expects a `pilot.Style` as well.